 Policies, procedures, the employee handbook, and performance development plans are also forms of documentation that record expected employee behavior and workplace requirements to maintain an orderly, fair workplace in which employees know what is expected from them.

-Documentation is also the written record of the statements of the accused, the accuser, and witnesses to hostile workplace events that involve employee misconduct such as sexual harassment.
+Records are also the written statements of the accused, the accuser, and witnesses to hostile workplace events that involve employee misconduct such as sexual harassment or another serious transgression.

-This documentation also includes such permanent records as the signed employment application, written employment references, application materials such as resumes and cover letters, and background checks.
-Kept aside from the employee personnel file, such documentation as the I-9 form that verifies the eligibility of the employee to work in the U.S. is also maintained, as are medical records, FMLA records, and so forth.
+This documentation also includes permanent records such as the signed employment application, written employment references, application materials such as resumes and cover letters, and background checks.
+Kept aside from the employee personnel file, other paperwork such as the I-9 form (that verifies the employee's eligibility to work in the U.S.) is also maintained, as are medical records, FMLA records, and so forth.

 Documentation may also be informal as in a manager's record of his or her discussions with an employee over the course of a year.
-It is important that managers maintain this documentation on all of their reporting staff members; no employee should be singled out because of performance.
-(This could be construed as discrimination at a later date.)
+It is important that managers maintain this documentation on all of their reporting staff members.
+No employee should be singled out because of performance for documenting.
+This treating of one employee differently than the others could be construed as discrimination at a later date.